fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 #### Getting the user's country location

 To do this, we first need to get an approximation of where the user's visiting from.
-To do this, we can use one of the helper functions (`getLocation`) that the [Cloudflare Workers Plugin for Grid-aware Websites exposes](https://github.com/thegreenwebfoundation/gaw-plugin-cloudflare-workers).
+We can use one of the helper functions (`getLocation`) that the [Cloudflare Workers Plugin for Grid-aware Websites exposes](https://github.com/thegreenwebfoundation/gaw-plugin-cloudflare-workers).
 The plugin also provides other helpers for saving data (`saveDataToKv` and `fetchDataFromKv`) and responses (`savePageToKv` and `fetchPageFromKv`) to [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) stores, effectively allowing us to cache information we might use repeatedly for future requests.

 1. Using the `getLocation` function we can get the country from which the request has been made.
 We will base our checks of the energy grid on this.
-2. The `fetchDataFromKv` function is then used to check if there's already got cached data for that country.
+2. The `fetchDataFromKv` function is then used to check if there's already cached data for that country.
 	1. If there's cached data is, we use that!
 3. If there's no cached data, we then use the `gridAwarePower` function of the core Grid-aware Websites library to fetch the latest information about the power breakdown of the visitor's national grid.